kyclark/bioinformatics_primer/ch04-python-intro/python-intro.md

 Will not overwrite.
 Bye!
 ````

 Unless you answer "y", the script will not be overwritten.
 You could also use the `-f|--force` flag to force the overwritting of an existing file.

+## Introducing argparse

-Run with `-h|--help` to see all the options:
+Run `new_py.py` with `-h` or `--help` to see all the options:

 ````
 $ new_py.py -h